ralismark/ralismark.github.io/ralismark.xyz/soupworld/gm-screen.md

 	.. html:: center

-		If you believe something to be true, the it nudges the world towards one where it is.
+		If you believe something to be true, then the world is nudged towards one where it is.

 Some examples of this: